yosrahelal/paladin/doc-site/docs/getting-started/installation.md

 Learn about interacting with the [UI](./user-interface.md), and try out the [Tutorials](./../tutorials/index.md).

+## Advanced installation

+This guide is designed for first-time Paladin users looking for a quick and easy introduction.
+For more complex setups, integration with existing blockchain networks, or detailed customization, please refer to the [Advanced Installation](./installation-advanced.md) or [Manual Installation](./installation-manual.md) guides.

 ## Troubleshooting

 If you encounter any issues during installation, please refer to the [Troubleshooting Guide](./troubleshooting.md).